 1. Pay everything on time!
 This includes bills, credit card repayments and personal loan repayment.

-2. If you’re bad at remembering (and if you’re like me, have what seems like more important things to remember), keep a diary noting when all your repayments are due each month and add it to your to do list.
+2. If you’re bad at remembering put a reminder in your a diary noting when all your repayments are due each month and add it to your to do list.